 Mary Shelley's House of Frankenstein has become an unexpected hen party hit.
 Their special packages include costume character hosts and exclusive use of Bloody Mary's Bar after conquering the escape rooms.
 It's £35 per person but worth every penny for the unique experience.

 The Roman Baths might seem obvious, but their twilight sessions transform this ancient site into something magical.
-Combine it with dinner at the Pump Room for proper Jane Austen vibes.

 Top Bath Hen Do Activities with Prices: